 Reaching The Old City

-- Mamilla Parking – reaching by car to Mamilla mall and parking in the mall.
+- Mamilla Parking also known as Karta Parking – you can reach by car to Mamilla mall and park inside the mall.
 The upside is the closeness of the mall to Jaffa Gate.
 The downside is that convenience comes at a price.

 The Road From HaPa’amon Garden

 I will show you the way from HaPa’amon Garden since it is the most complicated one.

 After about half a kilometer, you will reach Mendes-France Square.
 At that point, you will see Mount Zion.
 Here is a look over stairs climbing to the top of Mount Zion, and you can see the clock tower that is next to Dormition Abbey (you can also see a part of the Dormition abbey’s dome):

 As you climb Mount Zion, if you look back, you will see the Mishkenot Sha’ananim neighborhood.
 It was the first area of Jewish settlement in Jerusalem outside the Old City walls.
 You can also see its iconic symbol, the Windmill (top left):